Boyhood

 believe could condition my own

 reality.
-I think this may not be uncommon.
+I think this may not be an uncommon frailty.
 As

 an individual, one can hope to outgrow it.
 But the proclivity is